nmillin/uw_madison_omega/README.txt

       page widths (mobile phones, tablets, etc)

 -if you want to have a menu accordion like Vanderbilt does on http://www.vanderbilt.edu/chancellor/
+      when you click on NAVIGATE VU, a menu appears above.
+      -Install and enable the Menu_Attributes Module
-      when you click on NAVIGATE VU, a menu appears above.  **requires menu_attributes module** -Make sure you already have a menu in the upper right corner (we'll call it "Top Right Menu") -Create a new menu (I called it "Nate's Accordion Menu", but name it whatever you want) and order the links with the links that should go to the right at the top.
+      -Make sure you already have a menu in the upper right corner (we'll call it "Top Right Menu") -Create a new menu (I called it "Nate's Accordion Menu", but name it whatever you want) and order the links with the links that should go to the right at the top.